vic-ma/howtodismantle.github.io/_posts/2024-03-23-Integrating-Node-RED-and-Peakboard-Part-I-Real-time-calculator.md

 }
 {% endhighlight %}

-We also must add the header for "Content-Type" to "application/json".
-Otherwise the flow doesn't understand that we're sending a JSon object.
+We also set the `Content-Type` header to `application/json`.
+Otherwise, the flow won't know that we're sending a JSON object.

-The call returns the result JSon.
-Here's how it looks like:
+The call returns the JSON response.
+Here's what it looks like:

 {% highlight json %}
 {